pippinbarr/cart253-2020/modules/03/map-and-constrain.md

 }
 ```

 This works!
 Notice how the circle changes its shade as we move the mouse horizontally.
-It's black (`0`) when we move the mouse all the way to the left, and it gets bright as we move the mouse to the right.
+It's black (`0`) when we move the mouse all the way to the left, and it gets brighter as we move the mouse to the right.

 __But__ it becomes white once the mouse moves past position `255` on the canvas, because then `mouseX` is `255` and that's the highest number `fill()` understands.